Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/normals.rst

 In the figure above, each blue line represents the normal for a face on the torus.
 The lines are each perpendicular to the face on which they lie.
-The visualization can be activate in the :ref:`Mesh Display panel <mesh-display-normals>`.
+The visualization can be activated in the :ref:`Mesh Display panel <mesh-display-normals>`.

 .. _modeling-meshes-editing-normals-shading: